 This is probably the most practical and least romantic of them all.
 Nevertheless, the Savings Museum is a unique environment that brings the general public closer to a complex topic in an innovative, entertaining and interactive way.
 Did you know that you can make excellent financial choices without being able to use complex mathematical equations?
 Most people have difficulty in managing their own financial resources, often because they are unaware of the basic concepts necessary to make rational and informed choices.
 This museum tries to appeal to a wide and non-specialist public, from young children to teenagers to adults and seniors, delivering difficult concepts in a friendly and engaging way.

-Are you looking for unusual museums or the weirdest places around Italy where to explore culture, history and art in a fun and innovative way?
+Are you looking for original museums in Italy where to explore culture, history and art in a fun and innovative way?

-Some are quite difficult to find, located off the beaten path and still not equipped with search-engine friendly websites!
-Contact Italian Special Occasions DMC to uncover authentic places and activities, which you can combine with your special event – whether it is a destination wedding, family & friend reunion, or corporate event – for an unforgettable, experiential journey.
+Some are quite difficult to find, located off the beaten path and still not equipped with search-engine friendly websites.
+If you need assistance in enriching your special event in Italy, contact Italian Special Occasions DMC to uncover authentic places and activities.
+We will help you combine these venues and experiences with your special event – whether it is a destination wedding, family & friend reunion, or corporate event – for an unforgettable journey.